Day 4: Semantic Chunking — When Meaning Decides Where to Split

 print(f"Chunk {i}: {c}\n")

-Run it, and you get something like the following:
+Run it, and we get something like the following:

 Chunk 1: The Roman Empire began in 27 BC.
 Augustus became its first emperor.
 He reformed the army and built roads across Europe.